ryanueda/personal-site/src/data/about.md

 # Fun facts

-- I'm partially Japanese (my grandfather !)
+- I'm partially Japanese (my grandfather)
 - I have two surnames, Ueda and Teo
-- Even though im legally Teochew, I possess 0 Teochew blood
 - I have an older sister
-- I loveeee pastries and tea
+- I loveeee pastries and tea <3

 # I Wish To

 - own my dream house
 - own a dog again (its been a decade)
 - start a cafe/bakery
-- progress in my academia
+- academia advancement

 # Some People I Admire